1. What is the City’s role in the project?

 3. Will I still be able to use the park during school hours?

-The existing playground and sports courts will remain available for community use during school hours.
-For the safety of students, the field will be closed during school hours so that the school can use the field for school programming.
+The existing playground, sports courts and other park ammenities will remain available for community use during school hours.
+The field will be shared with the school and the community using 'good neighbour' principles.

 4.What will be done for traffic control on Eagle Mountain Road?